-Promoting a safer working culture and developing code conduct within your organisation
+Promoting a safer working culture and developing codes of sanduct within your organisation

-Safeguarding Children Child Protection Processes and Procedures
+Safeguarding Children

-This 1 day course is for all staff who participate in the child protection process, may be required to write reports for or attend child protection conferences, core groups, care and support meetings or LAC reviews.
-It needs to be repeated ever three years.
+Child Protection Processes and Procedures This 1 day course is for all staff who participate in the child protection process, may be required to write reports for or attend child protection conferences, core groups, care and support meetings or LAC reviews.
+It needs to be repeated every three years.

-All attendees must have completed the Safeguarding Children Young People and Adults mandatory eLearning before attending.
-It covers the following:
+All attendees must have completed the Safeguarding Children, Young People and Adults mandatory eLearning before attending It covers the following:

-Legislation including the Wales Safeguarding Procedures 201
+Legislation including the Wales Safeguarding Procedures 2019.

-A comprehensive overview of the child protection process from the process
+A comprehensive overview of the child protection process from ferral to assessment, child protection conferences, core and and safeguarding plans.